nanobox-io/nanobox-docs/source/engines/common-tasks/build-hooks.html.md

 title: User Build Hooks
 ---

 Generally, it is the responsibility of the engine to build the application.
-That said, engines can and should expose hooks to the application developer to run at the beginning and the end of the [build script](/engines/scripts/build/).
-Nos provides a framework to assist this.
-The `run_hooks` function accepts a single argument, which is the node in the Boxfile build section, such as "before" or "after".
+However, engines can and should expose hooks to the application developer to run at the beginning and/or the end of the [build script](/engines/scripts/build/).
+Nos provides the `run_hooks` helper which accepts a single argument: the node in the Boxfile build section, such as "before" or "after".

-The `run_hooks` function will print a header conforming to the [style guide](/engines/style-guide/), and then will stream the output indented to the header.
+The `run_hooks` function prints a header conforming to the [style guide](/engines/style-guide/) and streams the output under the header.

 ## Example